Edgar Seligman: Medal, 1906 Intercalated Games

-1908 London Olympic Games
+Medal, 1908 London Olympic Games

-At the 1908 Summer Olympics, Seligman reached the first round in the individual épée while placing in second with the British team in the team épée.
+At the 1908 Summer Olympics, Seligman reached the first round in the individual épée while placing in second for a silver medal for team competition with the British team in épée, while the French team took first place.

-1912 Stockholm Olympic Games
+Medal, 1912 Stockholm Olympic Games

 As captain, Seligman competed in three events during the 1912 Summer Olympics.
 In individual events, Seligman came in sixth in both the foil and épée.
-With the British team, Seligman was second in the team épée.
+With the British team, Seligman took a second place silver in the team épée, with the Belgian team taking first.